2 ACCOUNTING POLICIES

 (i) Investment Management Fees (net of tax)

-Investment Management fees are recognised on an accrual basis in accordance with Investment Management Agreement and SEBI (Mutual Fund) Regulations, 1996 based on average assets under management (AUM) of Nippon India Mutual Fund schemes.
+Investment Management fees are recognized on an accrual basis in accordance with Investment Management Agreement based on average assets under management (AUM).

 (ii) Advisory Fees (net of tax)

-Advisory fees are recognised on an accrual basis in accordance with agreement entered into with respective investment managers / advisors.
+Advisory fees are recognized on an accrual basis in accordance with agreement entered into with respective investment managers / advisors.

 (iii) Portfolio Management Fees (net of tax)

-Portfolio Management fees are recognised on an accrual basis in accordance with Portfolio Management Agreement entered with respective clients.
+Portfolio Management fees are recognized on an accrual basis in accordance with Portfolio Management Agreement entered with respective clients.

-I nterest income is recog nised usin g the effective interest rate.
+Interest income is recognized using the effective interest rate.

 The tax expense for the year comprises of current tax and deferred income tax.
-Tax is recognised in Statement of Profit and Loss, except to the extent that it relates to items recognised in the Other Comprehensive Income or in Equity.
-In which case, the tax is also recognised in Other Comprehensive Income or Equity.
+Tax is recognized in Statement of Profit and Loss, except to the extent that it relates to items recognized in the Other Comprehensive Income or in Equity.
+In which case, the tax is also recognized in Other Comprehensive Income or Equity.

 Current Tax